-Based on the above performance, the Compensation Committee made the following compensation determinations with respect to the 2014 compensation for our Named Executive Officers:
+Based on the above performance, the Compensation Committee made the following compensation determinations with respect to the 2015 compensation for our Named Executive Officers:

-- Authorized the achievement of our performance-based non-equity incentive at only 35% of target for all eligible non-officer employees; - Authorized a discretionary bonus of 12.5% of base salary for the Company officers; - Authorized a Company-wide profit-sharing pool equal to 15% of the adjusted operating profit after full accrual of the profit sharing and bonuses; and - Determined that the performance criteria for the 2014 annual performance-based equity awards were not achieved.
+- Authorized the achievement of our performance-based non-equity incentive at 116.5% of target for all eligible employees; - Authorized a Company-wide profit-sharing pool equal to 15% of the adjusted operating profit after full accrual of the profit sharing and bonuses; and - Determined that the performance criteria for the 2015 annual performance-based equity awards were not achieved.

-As a result of the Compensation Committee's determinations, the Company-wide profit-sharing pool decreased 46% from 2013 and the performance-based non-equity incentive compensation decreased 82% from 2013.
-Our Committee believes that these reductions in incentive compensation illustrate the alignment of our pay and performance for 2014.
+Our Committee believes that these actions related to incentive compensation illustrate the alignment of our pay and performance for 2015.
 In light of the Company's financial accomplishments and our pay-for-performance philosophy, the Compensation Committee recommends that our shareholders vote "FOR" this year's resolution to approve the Named Executive Officer ("NEO") compensation as described in this Proxy Statement.